alexanderthclark/pols4728/book/chapters/evals_and_prompting.md

 ### Fancy Autocomplete and Bias

 Fancy autocompletes have their drawbacks and these garner a lot of attention.
 Namely, LLMs can forward whatever bias is in their training data (like any other model).
 As noted in {cite}`atari2023humans`, LLMs are biased toward the pyschology of people from WEIRD (Western, Educated, Industrialized, Rich, and Democratic) societies.
 LLMs exhibit human-like cognitive biases when trying to generate random sequences {cite}`van2024random`.
 If you ask AI for a random number, some models disproportionately choose 42.
+Claude is especially bad at this, in my own experience.
 42 is a salient number because of Douglas Adams's "The Hitchhiker's Guide to the Galaxy."
 Its fans are overrepresented on the Internet and thus in training data.
 Similarly, LLMs can reproduce stereotypes.
 Companies devote enormous resources to mitigating these biases, but it is not a solved problem.

 ```{figure} ../assets/images/claudehaiku-refusal-20250603.png
 :width: 100%